Duchess Harris

-Early life and education
+Education

 Harris was born in Virginia, the daughter of Miriam Mann Harris and Frank Harris, Jr. Her maternal grandmother, Miriam Daniel Mann, was a mathematician at NASA.
 When she was 14, Harris received an academic scholarship to attend Canterbury School in New Milford, Connecticut.
 Harris completed her undergraduate degree at the University of Pennsylvania, where she was a Mellon Mays Fellow.
-During her time in college, Harris was elected student body president, she was first Black women to serve in this role at an Ivy League institution, and was a key activist figure in her class.
+During her time in college, Harris was elected student body president.
+She was the first Black woman to serve in this role at an Ivy League institution and was a key activist figure in her class.
 Her activism was reported in Wayne Glasker's, Black Students in the Ivory Tower: African American Student Activism at the University of Pennsylvania, 1967-1990.
 In 1991, Harris earned her Bachelor of Arts in American history and Afro-American studies, and in 1997 she earned her PhD in American Studies from the University of Minnesota.
 Her dissertation was nominated for the Henry Gabriel Prize.
 That same year she was named one of "Thirty Young Leaders of the Future" by Ebony Magazine.
 In 2007 Harris began law school at Mitchell Hamline School of Law, where she earned her J.D. in 2011.